 There were nine models in the Stalker series, ranging from an 8-foot, 6-inch, 4-weigh, down to the one shown in photo – a 6-foot, 6-inch rod, for a 2 or 3-weight line.
 They came in red poplin rod sacks, with a handsome green & gold woven emblem.
-I acquired the above rod directly from Winston eons ago, with two tips and an upgraded tube with brass cap.
+Nice, real nice.
+I acquired the above rod over the phone from Winston eons ago, with two tips and an upgraded tube with brass cap.
 Believe me when I tell you this rod has brought me a great deal of joy over the years.

 This Stalker is Montana built.
 The e-glass blank is tobacco brown with red wraps, tipped with a few turns of clear.
 It has a spigot ferrule and a German silver slide-band reel seat.
 The grip is 6″ and fine.
-Seven snake guides, and a single Carboloy stripper ride the blank.
+Seven snake guides, and a single carboloy stripper ride the blank.
 Listed weight is 1.6 ounces.
-Add in the accumulated dirt of the decades and it now tips in at 1.9 ounces.
-Still, the rod is a feather in your hand.
+My friend, the rod is a feather in your hand.
 It casts a fly with just a hint of fly line outside the rod tip.
 With five feet of fly line out, the rod comes alive, and delivers smoothly and accurately out to twenty-five feet and a bit beyond.
-It’s a joy.
+It’s a joy to cast.
 All of this with a 2-weight fly line.

 And fear no fine tippet, amigo.
+Bring on the 7x, hell bring on the 8X.
 The rod is very forgiving.
 Rear right back on it.
-Capable of turning a bluegill into a blue fin, and a fifteen inch trout into a river monster, this tiny rod can also morph a so-so day into a memorable one.
+Capable of turning a bluegill into a bluefin, and a fifteen inch trout into a river monster, this tiny rod can also morph a so-so day into a memorable one.
 Peewees rods are very cool.
 If you’re interested in learning more about glass fly rods, visit this excellent site www.thefiberglassmanifesto.blogspot.com

 PS Interested in looking at other Winston “Glass” rods?
 Check out the links below.